 Please try the best alternative which is available for your location:

-Before making their first real-money deposit online, U.S. poker players should understand a number of factors including the UIGEA, individual State law and some of the ins and outs of depositing money on U.S. online poker sites.
+if you're one of those dedicated American players looking to play real-money poker online, there are a number of factors that affect your right to do so including the Unlawful Internet Gambling Enforcement Act (UIGEA), individual State law and the ins and outs of playing poker on U.S. online poker sites.

-We're going to break it all down for you below in our guide to playing online poker in the U.S.
+We'll try to break it all down for you below in our guide to playing online poker in the USA.

-Is it Legal to Play Online Poker in the U.S.?
+Is it Legal to Play Real Money Online Poker in the U.S.A.?

 Yes.
 The confusion stems from the passing of the Unlawful Internet Gambling Enforcement Act (UIGEA) bill in 2006 as part of an unrelated port securities bill.

-However, as of the end of 2015, just three States offer officially licensed and regulated online poker - Nevada, New Jersey and Delaware.
+Since then the US online poker market has slowly rebounded with state-by-state legislation finally allowing US poker players to return to playing online poker.
+More and more progress is made each year but as of the end of 2017, just three States offer officially licensed and regulated online poker - Nevada, New Jersey and Delaware.

-If you are a resident or visitor physically within the boundaries of those States - and of course you're over the age of 18 - you are legally entitled to play online poker on any poker site licensed and sanctioned by State Gaming Authorities.
+If you are a resident or visitor physically within the boundaries of those States - and of course you're over the legal age - you are legally entitled to play online poker in the USA on any poker site licensed and sanctioned by State Gaming Authorities.